humberry/photo_text/README.md

 PhotoTextV2
 ===========

 Similar to the first version, but now with ui.
-Not finished yet.
-Some images can't be displayed.